 Due to Ryerson's response to COVID-19, all CSDC programs and services are currently being offered remotely.
 We continue to work on updating our website to reflect these changes.
-Click here for latest updates to our services and programs.
+Visit our COVID-19 updates page for the latest news regarding our services and programs.

 An emergency may involve your safety and well-being or that of another person being at risk, including thoughts and plans about harming yourself or someone else.

 If you are in crisis and in need of immediate attention, please go to the emergency department of your closest hospital.
 If you are on or nearby campus St. Michael's Hospital is located at 30 Bond Street (the emergency department is at the intersection of Victoria Street and Shuter Streets).
 The phone number for St. Michael's Hospital emergency department is: 416-864-5094.